Subtle symbols ring loudly for some.

 Being relegated to a decal in a truck at best, believe it or not, accept it or not, is more than a subtle change for the better.

 Selina Thomas is a 2022 candidate for the Santa Clarita City Council.
-Disclaimer: The above was written by Selina Thomas and does NOT reflect the opinion of The Proclaimer’s editorial staff.
+Disclaimer: The opinions expressed by the author do NOT reflect those of The Proclaimer or Radio Free Santa Clarita, its board and supporters.